See More Projects

 We were brought in to help find target schools that would most benefit from the program.
 Skate Canada delivers their CanSkate programming at the Downtown Community Arena, with the use of equipment and facilities graciously donated by the City of Edmonton.

 Approximately 90% of students who have attended the Learn to Skate program to date were actually experiencing skating for the first time!
 This includes a number of new Canadian youth, many of whom had never seen ice or been to an arena.
-Overall, 3051 students between grades 1-9 from over 21 Edmonton schools have had the chance to participate and Learn to Skate since 2018.
+Overall, approximately 5,300 students between grades 1-9 from over 21 Edmonton schools have had the chance to participate in Learn to Skate since 2018.

 During the 2019/2020 school year, we were able to purchase a class set of ice sleds.
 These sleds are accessible for any student who may need one so they are able to participate in the CanSkate lessons with their peers.